BloomandWild-steve/santa-for-pivotal-tracker/README.md

-# Charters for Pivotal Tracker
+# Santa for Pivotal Tracker

-This Chrome extension for Pivotal Tracker makes it very easy to see which of your stories are labeled as charters.
+This Chrome extension for Pivotal Tracker makes it very easy to see which of your stories are labeled as christmas.

-Any of story with a label that contains the string 'charter' will be displayed with a rocketship icon.
+Any of story with a label that contains the string 'christmas-2018' will be displayed with a santa icon.

 ## License